aigarius/static_blog/blog/2026/07/05/making-of-group-photo.md

 around a recognisable phrase or expression, make it a bit more insider-relevant and you are on the right path.
 Some years this was the hardest part.

-For the panorama stiching I will describe the workflow that has served me good for years, but maybe there are better ways possible nowadays.
+For the panorama stitching I will describe the workflow that has served me good for years, but maybe there are better ways possible nowadays.
 Feel free to let me know!

 First I would save all photos taken and select one sharpest photo from every burst.
 Next I would select the minimal